Bryan Gunn: Norwich City

-Gunn says of the move south: "Norwich was easy to settle into, a bit like Aberdeen in many ways—a city surrounded by lovely countryside and lots of farms."
+Gunn says of the move south: "Norwich was easy to settle into, a bit like Aberdeen in many ways — a city surrounded by lovely countryside and lots of farms."
 However, since he joined the club partway into the new season, he initially found it difficult to take over as first-choice goalkeeper.
-Gunn had been bought as a replacement for England international goalkeeper Chris Woods, who had moved to Rangers F.C.
-Meanwhile, reserve team keeper Graham Benstead made a series of good performances and Norwich were top of the league.
+Gunn had been bought as a replacement for England international goalkeeper Chris Woods, who had moved to Rangers.
+Meanwhile, Graham Benstead made a series of good performances and Norwich were top of the league.
 Ken Brown wanted to be fair to Benstead and made Gunn wait.
 A 6–2 defeat at Anfield proved to be the catalyst for Gunn's promotion to the first team.
 He made his debut in a Full Members Cup win against Coventry City, conceding a penalty, and made his league debut in a 2–1 victory against Tottenham Hotspur at Carrow Road on 8 November 1986.

 Norwich went on to finish fifth in the First Division in his first season, their highest-ever league finish at the time.
-By May 1988 Gunn's consistency meant his value had risen considerably, and the club reportedly declined a £500,000 offer from Ian Porterfield to take the goalkeeper back to Aberdeen.
+By May 1988 Gunn's consistency meant his value had risen considerably, and the club reportedly declined a £500,000 offer from Ian Porterfield to take Gunn back to Aberdeen.
 The purpose of the proposed transfer was to replace Leighton, who by then had moved to Manchester United, where he was reunited with Alex Ferguson.

 Norwich reached the semi-final of the FA Cup in 1989 with Gunn in goal, but he missed the semi-final in 1992 through injury.
-What has been described as his—and Norwich's—greatest moment came in their upset victory over European giants Bayern Munich in the UEFA Cup in 1993.
+What has been described as his — and Norwich's — greatest moment came in their upset victory over European giants Bayern Munich in the UEFA Cup in 1993.
 The Independent described the match as "the pinnacle of Norwich City's history".
 Gunn made several saves that kept the Canaries in the match.
 He describes the save he made from Bayern striker Adolfo Valencia as the finest of his career; it has also been described as "one of the most outstanding saves by a City goalkeeper".
 However, he was involved in an own-goal incident in an East Anglian derby match in the 1995–96 season, when a backpass from Robert Ullathorne bounced awkwardly off the pitch and over Gunn's attempted clearance kick.